RealityTrustLTD/discord-AI-bot/README.md

 INSTALLATION:

 1. Set up your instance / operating environment.
-2. Edit the scripts with your own API keys and Discord info.
+2. Edit the scripts with your own API keys, and Discord (bot and channel roles) info.
 3. Set up your SQLITE Databases. ( I included a copy of my actions.db, but my users DB has critical info so you may not have it)
 4. Connect your bot.